Loading

 Background

-The region is expected to warm by 3–4.5°F by 2050 and between 5.5–8°F by 2100.
-Warming average temperatures, regardless of total precipitation level changes, will cause droughts to become longer and more severe and, coupled with development in the wildland-urban interface, increased fire risk.
-Maximum summer temperatures are also expected to increase by 3.6–7.4°F by midcentury, and as much as 9°F by the end of the century.
+The region is expected to warm by 3.3–4.4°F by 2050 and between 4.2–7.2°F by 2100.
+Maximum summer temperatures are expected to increase more drastically by end of century, by 3.9–6.3°F near the coast and 6.4–10°F further inland.
+Warming average temperatures, regardless of total precipitation level changes, will cause droughts to become longer and more severe and, coupled with development in the wildland-urban interface, will lead to increased fire risk.

 Current year-to-year variability in precipitation is expected to continue, with fluctuation between very wet and very dry years.
 Approximately 60% of the region’s water supply is sourced in the Sierra Nevada and Sierra snowmelt provides 40% of the annual water to the San Francisco Bay Delta, which is expected to be impacted by warming temperatures and changes in precipitation.
 The Bay Area region’s characteristic wet winter will bring more intense and damaging winter storms, and, as surface temperatures continue to rise, the historic location of the freezing line in mountains will move upslope, causing more storms to fall as rain rather than snow.

-The Bay Area will be severely impacted by sea-level rise and, when combined with high tides and storms, extreme flooding.
-By mid-century, the region is projected to see between 1.1–1.9 feet of sea-level rise by 2050, and between 3.4 feet and 6.9 feet by 2100, with the possibility of 10.2 feet under the extreme sea-level rise scenario.
+The Bay Area will be severely impacted by sea level rise and, when combined with high tides and storms, extreme flooding.
+Sea level is projected to rise by between 1.6 feet and 3.1 feet by 2100, with slim potential for a rise as high as 6.5 feet.